 Autoclaves are best for wastes that are unlikely to produce combustion or substantial off-gas.
 While incinerations can be built with pollution abatement systems, autoclaves are smaller and it is not economical to unit make a treatment system for vapors emitting from the unit.

 Autoclaved medical waste is usually compacted after it cools down.
-Compacting involves compression to reduce volume and the compaction process may include shredding before the compression.
+The compaction process may include shredding before the compression.
 The compaction process reduces the volume of the treated waste significantly.

 One problem with autoclaves is that the process can aerosolize chemicals present in the waste, leading to the potential for release of materials you would prefer to not release.
 This can pose a hazard to human operators and to some extent the environment – even though the facility HVAC system may take much of the brunt.
 It is possible this aerosolized material will deposit on surfaces in the facility – much as what happens in your kitchen.
 This is the source of much grime in kitchens.